 Choosing the Right Car Seat

-With a five month old grandchild coming to visit, we had to purchase an infant seat.
-However, the next time he visits, we will need to have the toddler size seat.
-There are convertible styles which work for both age groups.
+With a five-month-old grandchild coming to visit, we had to purchase an infant seat.
+However, the next time he visits, we will need to have the toddler-size seat.
+There are convertible styles that work for both age groups.
 Since our daughter is planning to have more children, we decided to get a separate seat for each age group.
 The time may come when we need to be able to transport more than one child safely!

 If you think that this is the last car seat you will need to purchase, then make life easy on yourself and get a convertible car seat.